gbaty/VirtualPlants-website/latest/dev/index.rst

 Tasks:
 ++++++
-    - Grouping the widgets in a rational way
+    #.
+Grouping the widgets in a rational way
-    - Interaction between components (Drag/Drop)
+    #.
+Interaction between components (Drag/Drop)

+**Progress:**
+    #.
+First try: define named area (inputs, outputs) than can be used to gather widgets.
+See mainwindow2.MainWindow

 Application archi
 -----------------